matiu2/cdnalizerd/README.md

 # CDNAlizerD

-Watches directories and synchronizes changes to the file system to Rackspace Cloud Files
+Watches directories and synchronizes changes to the file system to Rackspace Cloud Files.
+Like lsyncd but lsyncs to cloud files.

+**Development currently on hold**

+I don't think there's enough demand for this.
+If wish that it existed, let me know via github message (matiu2).
+If I get any interest at all, I'll start working on it again.

 ## Config file